-Randolph Scott (born George Randolph Scott on January 23, 1898, in Orange County, Virginia, USA) was an American actor, best known for his roles in Western films.
+Randolph Scott (born George Randolph Scott, in Orange County, Virginia, USA) was an American actor, best known for his roles in Western films.
 His career spanned from 1928 to 1962, during which he appeared in over 100 films, with more than 60 of them being Westerns.

 Scott was raised in Charlotte, North Carolina, in a wealthy family.
 His father, George Grant Scott, was the first certified public accountant (CPA) in North Carolina, and his mother, Lucille Crane Scott, came from a prominent Virginia family.
 He attended private schools and excelled in sports, including football, baseball, horse racing, and swimming.